maytheu/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+You can find this app (here)[https://zen-poincare-a3ab19.netlify.app/] and the (github repo)[https://github.com/maytheu/angular/tree/todo]

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Clone and install the app and run `npm run server` to start json server

 ## Code scaffolding